Morris Bender: Life and career

 Bender was a leading researcher on the ocular motor system.
 His work clarified how the brain sends signals that move the eye and resulted in significant advances in therapy for brain tumors.
 He also developed the first test for detecting spinal cord lesions.

 Bender is best known today for pioneering non-surgical treatments for subdural hematomas.

 Bender died in 1983 at the age of 78, suffering from a heart attack.
-He was survived by his wife and two daughters.
+He was survived by his wife, two daughters, and three sons.